 Deconvolution analysis of simulated and experimental [AU: Correct as edited?] data.

 Deconvolution analysis was performed on simulated and experimental data sets.
 The deconvolution references were constructed on data from healthy human primary tissues, whole blood, colorectal cancer tissues and lung cancer tissues.
 For the simulation analysis, methylation haplotypes from colorectal cancer tissue and whole blood were randomly mixed to generate a series of synthetic data sets with colorectal cancer tissue factions ranging from 0.1% to 50%.
 We then plotted the expected and observed colorectal cancer tissue factions.
-Although MHL is a nonlinear metric, when mixing colorectal cancer tissue and whole blood, we found that the deconvolution result was accurate with log-transform [AU: What?
+Although MHL is a nonlinear metric, when mixing colorectal cancer tissue and whole blood, we found that the deconvolution result was accurate after log-transformation of the MHL values [AU: What?
 Do you mean “after log-transformation”?
 Please clarify.] (median root-mean-square error < 5%), which was within the acceptable region of the deconvolution method43 when the contribution of colorectal fraction was less than 20%.
 Tissue-specific MHBs were selected features for deconvolution based on non-negative decomposition with quadratic programming9,41,42.
 MHL values were log-transformed before deconvolution.

 Highly methylated haplotype in plasma from individuals with cancer and in normal tissues.